-During their years in Bottesford both Arthur and Jeannie Wright led active social lives and served on a variety of committees around the Grantham and Bottesford area, as captured in the pages of the Grantham Journal.
+During their years in Bottesford both Arthur and Jeannie Wright led active social lives and served on a diverse array of committees around the Grantham and Bottesford area, as captured in the pages of the Grantham Journal.
 These are a selection of some of the records of them:

 26/2/1926 Nottingham Wool Sale – sellers included Mr A.C.
 Wright (Newton).

 4/11/1927 A.C.
 Wright represented Nottingham Corporation Farm in a demonstration of new farm machinery held at Fiskerton.

 16/6/1928 Farmer’s Union Meeting held in the School at Bottesford included A.C.
 Wright (Bottesford)

 18/1/1930 A.C.
 Wright, vice-chairman of the Bottesford & Muston Conservatives Association, attended their annual dinner at the Bull Hotel

 8/11/1930 One of the 42 members of the Grantham Officers was Lieutenant A.C.
 Wright, 4th R.R.
 Dragoons, at an event for a Proposed Memorial for Lord Brownlow.